 An individual who was asleep, mentally or physically incapacitated, either through the effects of drugs, alcohol or for any reason, or who was under duress, threat, coercion, or force, would not be able to consent to sexual activity.

 - It is the responsibility of the initiator to obtain consent.
-All students are encouraged to communicate openly about what they do and do not want.
-Students may be held responsible for a violation of the Sexual Assault policy by NOT OBTAINING consent.
+Students are encouraged to communicate openly about what they do and do not want.
+Students may be held responsible for a violation of the sexual violence policy by NOT OBTAINING consent.
 A student will not be held responsible if they do not GIVE consent.